-Building in the Taku is easier than you might think given the limited clearances.
+Building in the Taku is easier than you might think given its limited clearances.

 The internal system tray can be removed completely by pressing in on a plastic tab in each slide-rail.
 Once it’s out, actually installing all the internals is a breeze.
 The tray is pretty shallow, which makes reaching in to fiddle with parts and connections a breeze.

 As I mentioned before, the base of the build is a mini-ITX motherboard.
-It’s the only board form factor the Taku supports, and typically the one used in used in small-scale builds.
+It’s the only board form factor the Taku supports, and typically the one used in used in small-scale builds like this.

-This is one of the few parts in this build that are constrained by how tight space is in this case.
+This is one of the few parts in this build that is constrained by how tight space is in this case.
 It’s not that mini-ITX is by any means a bad form factor, but the physical restraint imposed by its size means it has less PCIe and RAM slots than a full ATX board, so it’s important to make efficient use of what is available.